henadzit/tortoise-pathway/README.md

 # Tortoise Pathway

+⚠️ **This project is in VERY early development and not yet ready for production use.
+Most things are broken and they will break again, APIs will change.**

+⚠️ **Most of the code is written with Claude, there are some issues with code style.**

-Tortoise Pathway is a migration system for Tortoise ORM, inspired by Django's migration approach.
+Tortoise Pathway is a migration system for [Tortoise ORM](https://github.com/tortoise/tortoise-orm/), inspired by Django's migration approach.

 ## Features

 - Generate schema migrations from Tortoise models
 - Apply and revert migrations
+- No need for a database connection to generate migrations

 ## Installation